Updated January 2020

 The memorial honoring this lesser-known Founding Father is a short walk from the Jefferson Memorial.
 Why visit?
 It’s well-positioned near the scenic Tidal Basin, and Mason was a key figure behind the Bill of Rights.
 He authored the Virginia Declaration of Rights (a model for the national Bill of Rights) and refused to sign the U.S. Constitution because it did not contain a similar bill.

-There are several good food courts in D.C. — the Reagan Building has one, for instance — but the best move on an 8th grade Washington trip is to enjoy an on-the-go box lunch so you can stretch your D.C. touring time.
+There are several good food courts in D.C. — the Reagan Building has one, for instance — but the best move on a Washington day trip is to enjoy an on-the-go box lunch so you can stretch your D.C. touring time.

 Did You Know?